 Jane: “Dear friends and family: As you know, Joe and I had a difficult divorce.
 He has sent you a private email showing correspondence between us about a parenting schedule matter.
 I hope you will see this as a private matter and understand that you do not need to respond or get involved in any way.
 Almost everything he has said is in anger and not at all accurate.
 If you have any questions for me personally, please feel free to contact me and I will clarify anything I can.
 I appreciate your friendship and support.”
 [And that’s it]

 Comment: Again, Jane has kept it brief, informative, friendly and firm.
 With other people involved, it is important to keep a door open for communication and show a willingness to correct any misconceptions, if necessary.
 There is no need to address all of Joe’s allegations in this group email, as it will just escalate the dispute and other people will feel they have to get involved.

-Whether you are at work, at home or elsewhere, a B.I.F.F. response can save you time and emotional anguish.
-The more that people handle hostile mail in a manner such as this, the less hostile mail there will be.
+Whether you are at work, at home or elsewhere, a BIFF Response can save you time and emotional anguish.
+The more people who handle hostile mail in such a manner, the less hostile mail there will be.

 Visit www.BIFFResponse.com for BIFF Response books, coaching, training and other resources.